Hormones, nutrition & lifestyle across female life stages.

 Hormonal Phases of the Menstrual Cycle

-The menstrual cycle, typically around 28 days, can range from 21 to 35 days, and occasionally up to 48 days in adolescents.
-A healthy cycle is characterised by consistency in timing, minimal disruptive symptoms, and evidence of regular ovulation[1].
+The menstrual cycle lasts an average of 28 days, but can range between 21 and 35 days, and up to 48 days in adolescents.
+A healthy cycle is generally one that’s regular, with minimal disruptive symptoms, and evidence of regular ovulation[1]

-The cycle is divided into two main phases follicular and luteal, which also encompass menstruation which is at the start of the follicular stage and ovulation at the start of the luteal phase[2];
+The cycle is divided into two main phases: follicular and luteal.
+Menstruation comes at the start of the follicular stage, and ovulation at the beginning of the luteal[2].
+Here’s what typically happens in these stages, but remember: everyone’s cycle is different, and your “normal” may look a little different to this.

 Follicular Phase (Days 1–13):

-Starts with the Menstrual Phase (Days 1–5): Oestrogen and progesterone levels are low, triggering the shedding of the uterine lining.
-Women may feel tired, experience cramps, and require increased iron due to blood loss.
+This phase begins with menstruation (typically days 1 and 5), when estrogen and progesterone levels are at their lowest, triggering the shedding of the uterine lining.
+Many women feel more tired, experience cramps, and need extra iron due to blood loss.

-The pituitary gland releases follicle-stimulating hormone (FSH), stimulating ovarian follicles.
-Oestrogen begins to rise, improving mood, energy, and focus.
+As the cycle continues, the pituitary gland releases follicle-stimulating hormone (FSH), signalling to your ovaries to start maturing eggs in preparation for ovulation.
+Oestrogen begins to rise, which can lift your mood, increase energy, and improve focus.
 This phase supports muscle strength and cognitive clarity.

 Luteal Phase (Days 14–28):

-Progesterone rises to prepare the uterus for implantation.
-Some women may experience premenstrual syndrome (PMS), including bloating, anxiety, and irritability.
-If pregnancy does not occur, both oestrogen and progesterone drop, restarting the cycle
+As hormones shift, some women may experience premenstrual syndrome (PMS), including bloating, anxiety, and irritability.
+If pregnancy doesn’t occur, both oestrogen and progesterone drop, and the cycle starts over.

 Hormone Action

 • Oestrogen supports brain function, bone density, and vascular health.
-Its decline at menopause increases osteoporosis and CVD risks[3].
+Its decline during menopause is one reason women face a higher risk of osteoporosis and cardiovascular disease [3].

-• Progesterone calms the nervous system and balances oestrogen.
-Loss leads to insomnia, anxiety, and PMS[4].
+• Progesterone helps calm the nervous system and balance oestrogen.
+When levels dip, it can lead to insomnia, anxiety, and PMS[4].

-• Testosterone, though present in smaller amounts, influences libido/sex drive, muscle maintenance, and energy[5].
+• Testosterone, though present in smaller amounts, also plays a role, supporting libido, muscle maintenance, and energy[5].

-Cravings often worsen in the luteal phase as progesterone reduces insulin sensitivity as blood sugar becomes less stable due to temporary increased insulin resistance, prompting greater hunger for carbs[6].
-During perimenopause, erratic cycles and hormone fluctuations worsen insulin resistance, especially when paired with stress or sleep deprivation[7].
-Therefore, craving are not simply a lack of willpower but often reflect hormonal changes.
+Cravings often intensify during the luteal phase, when progesterone reduces insulin sensitivity.
+This can lead to blood sugar instability and increased hunger, especially for carbs [6].
+During menopause, erratic cycles and hormone shifts also make insulin resistance more common, especially when combined with stress or sleep deprivation[7] .
+Cravings are not simply a lack of willpower, but often reflective of hormonal turbulence.

-Tip: Eating a balanced diet with plenty of protein and fibre can increase satiety and help stabilise blood glucose.
+Tip: Eating a balanced diet with plenty of protein and fibre can keep blood sugar stable and support longer-lasting fullness.

 Nutrient Interactions with Hormonal and Overall Health

-• Magnesium: Supports the normal functioning of the nervous system, contributes to normal energy-yielding metabolism, and plays a role in normal muscle function and psychological function.
+• Magnesium: Supports normal nervous system function, contributes to energy-yielding metabolism, and plays a role in muscle and psychological function.

-• Omega-3 Fatty Acids (EPA and DHA): Contribute to the normal function of the heart (with a daily intake of 250 mg EPA/DHA), and DHA contributes to the maintenance of normal brain function and vision.
-Emerging research also explores their role in inflammatory regulation and cell membrane function.
+• Omega-3 Fatty Acids (EPA and DHA): Support normal heart function (with a daily intake of 250 mg EPA/DHA).
+DHA also contributes to the maintenance of normal brain function and vision.
+Emerging research is also exploring their role in inflammation and cell membrane function.

 • B Vitamins (e.g. B6, B12, Folate): Contribute to normal psychological function, energy metabolism, and the reduction of tiredness and fatigue.
-Vitamin B6 specifically contributes to the regulation of hormonal activity.
+Vitamin B6 also supports hormonal regulation.

-• Healthy Fats: Provide essential fatty acids necessary for the normal production of hormones and overall cellular function.
+• Healthy Fats: Provide essential fatty acids that are needed for normal hormone production and overall cellular function.

 Exercise Performance and Hormonal Phases

-Exercise is one of the most effective ways to regulate hormones, but women’s hormonal cycles mean that intensity, timing, and recovery need to be personalised.
-Aligning physical activity with the phases of the menstrual cycle can improve performance, support metabolism, and prevent overtraining and injury.
+Exercise is one of the most effective ways to regulate hormones, but because women’s hormone levels fluctuate throughout the month, the intensity, timing, and recovery of workouts should be personalised.
+Adjusting physical activity to align with the phases of the menstrual cycle can help improve performance, support metabolism, and prevent overtraining and injury.

-During the follicular phase (day 1 to ovulation day14), rising oestrogen enhances insulin sensitivity, increases energy, and supports lean muscle growth[8].
-This could be the an ideal time for strength training, cardiovascular work, and high-intensity exercise!
+• Follicular phase (day 1 to 13): Rising oestrogen enhances insulin sensitivity, increases energy, and supports lean muscle growth[8].
+This can be a great time for strength training, cardiovascular work, and high-intensity exercise.

-Around ovulation, peak levels of oestrogen and a surge in testosterone can lead to improved strength, coordination, and confidence.
-This phase is optimal for pushing limits and exploring new challenges[9].
+• Ovulation (around day 14): Peak levels of oestrogen and a surge in testosterone can lead to improved strength, coordination, and confidence.
+This is the best phase for pushing limits and exploring new challenges[9].

-During menstruation, some women feel energised, while others benefit from rest.
-Light movement can ease cramps, but the key is to listen to the body.
+• Menstruation: Some women feel energised, while others benefit from rest.
+Light movement may ease cramps, but the most important thing is to listen to your body.

 Cycle-Syncing Exercise Examples: